Nevermore233/PangenomeX/README.md

 # PGcnv: Pangenome-based Incremental Learning Framework for Shallow Copy Number Variation Detection

 ## Abstract
 Shallow whole-genome sequencing (sWGS) for inferring copy number variations (CNVs) in the human genome has rapidly become a routine practice at many research centers.
-Although several tools are available for inferring CNVs from sWGS data, the precision of these methods is often limited due to noise from low coverage and the impact of copy number polymorphisms (CNPs), which makes them insufficient for large-scale variant detection in clinical practice.
-In this study, we developed PGcnv, a tool that includes a CNV caller (ZIP-Caller) based on a zero-inflated Poisson distribution and a corrector based on a pangenome graph with bubbles.
+Although several tools are available for inferring CNVs from sWGS data, the precision of these methods is often limited due to noise from low coverage and the impact of copy number polymorphisms (CNPs), which makes them insufficient for large-scale variant detection in clinical practice.In this study, we developed PGcnv, a tool that includes a CNV caller (ZIP-Caller) based on a zero-inflated Poisson distribution and a corrector based on a pangenome graph with bubbles.
 First, we develop a detection method specifically designed to account for the depth distribution characteristics of sWGS data, ensuring high sensitivity.
 Next, we incorporate a CNV relationship network that integrates and learns CNPs from the population.
 Using a graph convolutional network model, PGcnv effectively differentiates between noise and true copy number variations.
 Additionally, it supports incremental learning, allowing the model to improve as more data is incorporated.
 We tested PGcnv on simulated datasets and 561 real-world samples from four major regions of China, and compared its performance with six other tools.
 The results demonstrate that PGcnv outperforms current popular tools.
 Overall, offering a novel perspective for population-based CNV detection.

 ## Installation